ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 1. Communicate, Communicate, Communicate

 If you think you are communicating too much, you most likely are not.
 Employees would rather feel like they have too much information than not enough information.
 Provide too little information, and minds start to run wild with ideas about promotions, layoffs, and everything in between.
 Many CEOs try to figure out how to tell employees about a merger, but you should make sure that you are open and honest about the situation.
-Communicating merger to employees open and honestly is the most important thing that you can do.
+Communicating mergers to employees openly and honestly is the most important thing that you can do.
 Typically the senior management is accountable for breaking the news, but most of the questions are going to be asked to team leaders as the employees are most likely to feel comfortable to ask them.

 2. Stay Focused